opendott-wats/D2.3-Documentation-of-Prototypes/ReadMe.md

 ## Why focus on step data

 <!-- Tracking of steps or better, step count data, is chosen because -->
-The prototypes focused on step tracking or step data mainly for two reasons 1) it is an iconic and commonly known data characteristic of the body; 2) doing steps and counting them is tangibly relatable.
-The hypothesis is that by creating new ways of tangible interaction with the data we gain insights on other forms of relating and having agency to data of the body.
-However, the simplicity of the data turned out not to be easy to implement algorithmically, as I experienced in making a step tracker.
+To focus on relationships to data I chose step tracking (step count data) because 1) it is an iconic and commonly known data characteristic of the body; 2) doing steps and counting them is tangibly relatable.
+The choice is further informed by [the insight I gained from the open technology training](#learning-from-open-technology-training) that reducing functionality in a prototype is beneficial to background technological trivia and distractions.

+The hypothesis is that by bringing a well understood type of data (step count) of the body back to the body, we can gain insights on other forms of relating and creating agency to devices and data of the body.
+However, the simplicity of step data turned out not to be easy to implement algorithmically, as I experienced by making a step tracker.

 ## Learning from Open Technology training